 Organization, separated questions, etc.: Organization is important.
 To help on that front, I will likely prescribe that you organize your response in a certain way.
 I will likely require a response broken up into distinct questions, maybe different subparts.
-See the practice exam This Is How We Yodel People for examples.
+See the practice exam This Is How We Yodel People and Fall 2018 exam Panic at the Telescope for examples.
 By requiring all exam responses to adhere to the same format, I can grade all the exams in the same way, which helps me to be as fair as possible.
-And fairness is my paramount goal.
+And as I've said, fairness is my paramount goal.

-The different questions and/or subparts are not separately weighted.
+Note that the different questions and/or subparts will not be separately weighted.
 The entire essay response will be graded as one.
 So spend relative amounts of time on them as you judge to be appropriate.